WhitmanCS370/sp24-lab9/README.md

 After doing this exercise, explain the strategy you chose, and why.

+We used method 1. and created a saver object and loader object for each test.
+We would then save the desired data and check that when the loader method was called, it matched the data that should have been saved.
+We also cut out the load testing, as it was reduntant and done along side save testing.

 ### Exercise 2: Refactoring `SaveObjects.save`

 In `objects.py`. find the implementation of the save method.